 What are the Best Times to See Manta Rays, Whales, Sharks, Turtles and Other Wildlife in Fiji?

 Sure, the white sands, glistening waters and the tropical breeze might be reasons to jet off to Fiji.
 The wildlife, however, brings a South Pacific getaway to a whole new level.
-Fiji is the place for encounters with majestic manta rays, sea turtles, humpback whales, sharks and more but they are not all necessarily available to see or swim with all year round.
-Make sure you avoid disappointment by visiting during the right seasons for seeing wildlife in Fiji.
+Fiji is the place to encounter majestic manta rays, sea turtles, humpback whales, sharks, and more, but they are not necessarily available to see or swim with all year round.
+Make sure you avoid disappointment by visiting during the right seasons to see wildlife in Fiji.
 Luckily, this guide is here to make sure you don’t miss the season!

 Fiji’s Wildlife Seasons…